Getting Your Family to Understand Mental Illness - When They Say "It's All in Your Head"

 3. Be Clear About What You Need

-"I want you to understand" alone doesn't tell your family what to do.
-"I'd like you to come with me to my appointment," "I need help with housework," "I just need you to listen," "I don't need advice, just your presence."
+"I want you to understand" alone does not tell your family what to do.
+"I would like you to come with me to my appointment," "I need help with housework," "I just need you to listen," "I do not need advice, just your presence."
 Communicating specific requests makes it easier for family members to take action.

 4. Enlist Professional Help

 Not every family will come to understand.
-If you continue to be told "you're just being weak" despite your explanations, you may need to adjust your distance from that family member.
-Rather than fixating on gaining approval from family who won't understand, prioritizing connections with people who do understand you (friends, support workers, peers with shared experiences) protects your own recovery.
+If you continue to be told "you are just being weak" despite your explanations, you may need to adjust your distance from that family member.
+Rather than fixating on gaining approval from family who will not understand, prioritizing connections with people who do understand you (friends, support workers, peers with shared experiences) protects your own recovery.